The Web Health

 Last Words

-It’s quite unfortunate that back pain can greatly affect your daily activities.
+Unfortunately, back pain can significantly interfere with day-to-day activity.
 If you are currently experiencing it or if you are working to avoid it in the future, you should know that there are ways to fix it.
-You should discuss what is happening with your doctor, they are there to help you recover and get you back on your feet.
+You should discuss what is happening with your doctor; they are there to help you recover and get you back on your feet.
 So, don’t wait!
 It’s time to take that first step toward relief and start getting back to being yourself.
-Your back deserves some TLC!
+Your back deserves some TLC.